nixworks/public/news/2005/03/23/index.md

 ##### Prince Rainier
 ### [ Rainier III, Prince of Monaco reportedly has gone into renal and heart failure and is on a ventilator. ](/news/2005/03/23/rainier-iii-prince-of-monaco-reportedly-has-gone-into-renal-and-heart-failure-and-is-on-a-ventilator.md)
-_Context: Prince Rainier, renal failure, ventilator, heart failure_
+_Context: ventilator, heart failure, renal failure, Prince Rainier_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: Iraqi Army officials claim that they along with backing from U.S. troops have killed at least 80 insurgents in a raid on a camp near Tikrit. ](/news/2005/03/23/conflict-in-iraq-iraqi-army-officials-claim-that-they-along-with-backing-from-u-s-troops-have-killed-at-least-80-insurgents-in-a-raid-on.md)
-_Context: Tikrit, Conflict in Iraq, Iraqi insurgency, Iraq_
+_Context: Iraqi insurgency, Conflict in Iraq, Tikrit, Iraq_

 ##### Christian
 ### [ Two people die following a bomb in a shopping centre in a Christian area of North Beirut, Lebanon.
 The two are believed to have been foreign workers. ](/news/2005/03/23/two-people-die-following-a-bomb-in-a-shopping-centre-in-a-christian-area-of-north-beirut-lebanon-the-two-are-believed-to-have-been-foreig.md)
-_Context: Christian, Beirut, Lebanese_
+_Context: Beirut, Lebanese, Christian_

 ##### Lebanese
 ### [ In Lebanon, Michel Abu Arraj, a judge investigating the murder of Rafik Hariri, asks to step down from the case prior to public announcement of the results of the United Nations investigation. ](/news/2005/03/23/in-lebanon-michel-abu-arraj-a-judge-investigating-the-murder-of-rafik-hariri-asks-to-step-down-from-the-case-prior-to-public-announcemen.md)
-_Context: Rafik Hariri, United Nations, Lebanese, Michel Abu Arraj_
+_Context: United Nations, Michel Abu Arraj, Rafik Hariri, Lebanese_

 ##### Israel
 ### [ Israel announces that it will ban Palestinians from the West Bank and Gaza Strip from entering Israel during the upcoming Purim holiday. ](/news/2005/03/23/israel-announces-that-it-will-ban-palestinians-from-the-west-bank-and-gaza-strip-from-entering-israel-during-the-upcoming-purim-holiday.md)